bilgekaanyildirim/SpringBootSocialMedia/README.md

-# SpringBootSocialMedia / Spring Boot JPA Relations Demo
+# SpringBootSocialMedia / JPA Relations Demo

 This is a small project I built while learning Spring Boot and JPA.
 The goal is to create multiple entities, connect them with different relationships, and practice how they work in a real application.